Matthimatiker/AspectPHP/README.md

 ## Requirements ##

-AspectPHP requires at least PHP 5.3.
+AspectPHP requires at least *PHP 5.3*.
 No additional packages or extensions are required.

 ## Concept ##